kha84/tts-comparison/README.md

 1. Make sure you have TTS installed.
 On Linux it's usually done with:

 ```
+# create a local virtual env to not clutter your system & activate it
+pip3 -m venv ./venv
+. ./venv/bin/activate
+# install dependencies
 pip3 install TTS
 ```

-but on Windows 10 it's a bit more tricky.
+On Windows 10 it's a bit more tricky:
-You'll need to install Python 3.9, as I tested that with 3.10 - it doesn't work.
+* You'll need to install Python 3.9, as I tested that with 3.10 - it doesn't work.
-You'll also need to install [Visual Studio Installer](https://visualstudio.microsoft.com/downloads/) and make sure to install Windows 10 SDK.
+* You'll also need to install [Visual Studio Installer](https://visualstudio.microsoft.com/downloads/) and make sure to install Windows 10 SDK.

+2. On Linux you'll also need `espeak` or `espeak-ng` packages installed for some of the models

 ## Usage